Carbon dioxide: Content

 The body produces approximately 2.3 lb of carbon dioxide per day per person, containing 0.63 lb of carbon.
 In humans, this carbon dioxide is carried through the venous system and is breathed out through the lungs, resulting in lower concentrations in the arteries.
 The carbon dioxide content of the blood is often given as the partial pressure, which is the pressure which carbon dioxide would have had if it alone occupied the volume.
-In humans, the blood carbon dioxide contents is shown in the adjacent table.
+In humans, the blood carbon dioxide contents are shown in the adjacent table.